johnbillion/query-monitor/README.md

 ## PHP Errors ##

- * PHP errors (warnings, notices, stricts and deprecated) are presented nicely along with their component and call stack
+ * PHP errors (warnings, notices, stricts, and deprecated) are presented nicely along with their component and call stack
  * Shows an easily visible warning in the admin toolbar

 ## Request ##

  * Shows **matched rewrite rules** and associated query strings
  * Shows **query vars** for the current request, and highlights **custom query vars**
- * Shows the **queried object** details (collapsed by default)
+ * Shows the **queried object** details
  * Shows details of the **current blog** (multisite only) and **current site** (multi-network only)

 ## Scripts & Styles ##